ArnavGoel03/Power-grid-analysis/README.md

 ## Final Model

-For the final model we added two features that better reflect the data generating process:
+### Features added and why they make sense (data generating process)

+To better reflect how outages happen and get resolved, we added two features:

-1. **`IS_WEATHER`** – an indicator for whether the outage was caused by severe weather
+1. **`IS_WEATHER`** (severe weather indicator)
-2. **`LOG_POPDEN`** – `log1p` of urban population density, which reduces extreme skew and models diminishing returns in very dense grids
+   Severe weather outages are driven by a different failure and recovery process than non-weather outages.
+Storms can cause widespread, simultaneous damage across a region, which can delay restoration due to limited crews, blocked access, and cascading infrastructure impacts.
+Encoding this as a binary feature helps the model separate weather-driven outages from other causes instead of forcing one “average” relationship across all events.

+2. **`LOG_POPDEN` = log1p(`POPDEN_URBAN`)**
+   Urban density is highly skewed, and its effect on restoration is plausibly nonlinear.
+Moving from low to medium density can change outage logistics a lot, but going from already-dense to extremely-dense areas may have diminishing returns.
+Taking `log1p` reduces the influence of extreme values and better matches this “diminishing returns” structure.
-Our final feature set included:

-- `LOG_POPDEN`, `IS_WEATHER`, `RES.PRICE`, `MONTH`, and `CAUSE.CATEGORY`
+Our final feature set was: `LOG_POPDEN`, `IS_WEATHER`, `RES.PRICE`, `MONTH`, and `CAUSE.CATEGORY`.

+---

+### Modeling algorithm and how we selected hyperparameters

+We used a **RandomForestRegressor** because outage duration depends on nonlinear interactions (for example, the effect of a cause can differ by month or weather conditions), and random forests can capture these patterns without requiring us to manually specify them.

-We kept the same train test split and built another scikit learn `Pipeline` that:
+We kept the same train/test split and used a single scikit-learn **Pipeline**:

-- Imputed numeric features with the median
+- Numeric features: median imputation
-- Imputed `CAUSE.CATEGORY` with the most frequent value and one hot encoded it
-- Fit a `RandomForestRegressor`

-We tuned tree depth, number of trees, and minimum samples per leaf using `GridSearchCV` with 5 fold cross validation.
+- `CAUSE.CATEGORY`: most-frequent imputation + one-hot encoding
+- Model: RandomForestRegressor

+To select the final Random Forest, we used **GridSearchCV (5-fold CV)** over the following hyperparameters (tree depth, estimators, etc.):

+- `n_estimators` ∈ {100, 200}
+- `max_depth` ∈ {None, 10, 20}
+- `min_samples_leaf` ∈ {1, 5}

+We chose the best setting based on cross-validated performance (negative RMSE), then evaluated that best model once on the held-out test set.

+---

+### Performance and improvement over baseline

-On the held out test set the best model achieved:
+On the held-out test set, the final model achieved:

-- **Final RMSE**: about **6,189** minutes
+- **Final RMSE:** ~**6,189** minutes
-- **Final R²**: about **0.220**
+- **Final R²:** ~**0.220**

-Compared to the baseline, the final model reduces RMSE by around 200 minutes and increases R² by several percentage points.
-This shows that explicitly modeling weather driven outages and the nonlinear effect of urban density improves our ability to predict outage duration.
+Compared to the baseline (RMSE ~6,404; R² ~0.165), this improves RMSE by ~200 minutes and increases explained variance by several percentage points.
+This is consistent with the added features helping the model better separate weather-driven dynamics and handle the nonlinear effect of density, while the random forest captures interactions the linear baseline cannot.

 ---